amirrajan/survivingtheappstore/README.md

 - Beautiful Go: https://itunes.apple.com/us/app/beautiful-go/id955295568?mt=8
 - All my games are built with RubyMotion: http://www.rubymotion.com/download/

 **Do it.
 Support your fellow developers and the open source knowledge they share.
-This model will never by sustainable if you don't help our own people with your wallet.**
+This model will never by sustainable if you don't help "your own people" with _your_ wallet.**

 # Cover